 Safer Alternatives: Evaluates safer alternatives, avoids regrettable substitutes

 Transparency: Demonstrates a commitment to transparency and public disclosure

-Loblaw does not appear to encourage or require the disclosure of ingredients in products online or on product packaging or publicly disclose the identity of articles or formulated products that are free of chemicals of high concern going beyond regulatory compliance.
+Loblaw Companies Limited does not appear to encourage or require suppliers to publicly disclose ingredients in products online or on product packaging and does not publicly disclose the identity of articles or formulated products that are free of CHCs going beyond regulatory compliance.

 0 out of 7.5 points

 0 out of 8.5 points

 Third-party Standards: Promotes credible third party standards for safer products

 Joint Announcement: Public commitment demonstrated through joint announcement